Island-by-Island Guide To The Best NYE

 Saint Barthélemy

-In Saint Barts, Port de Plaisance in Port of Gustavia is where superyachts hang out.
+In Saint Barts, Port de Plaisance in Port of Gustavia is where the superyachts and yachties hang out.
 There is a rum brand from St Barts made with cane juice.
 And, there was the famous Rhum Room, with the largest Agricole Vieux collection but it has closed down.
 You can visit La Case St-Barth instead.

 St. Kitts & Nevis